paperswithcode/torchbench/README.md

 ### Language Modelling on WikiText-103

-Language Modelling on WikiText-103 benchmark is implemented in the [torchbench.language_modelling.WikiText103](https://github.com/paperswithcode/torchbench/blob/master/torchbench/language_modelling/wikitext103.py) class.
-The implementation is using the [torchvision ImageNet dataset](https://pytorch.org/docs/stable/torchvision/datasets.html#imagenet).
+Language Modelling on WikiText-103 benchmark is implemented in the [language_modelling.WikiText103](https://github.com/paperswithcode/torchbench/blob/master/torchbench/language_modelling/wikitext103.py) class.

 #### Benchmarking Pipeline

 1. The model is put into evaluation mode and sent to the device
 2. The WikiText-103 text dataset is loaded and:
-- encoder using `encoder`: this should be an object with an `encode` method that takes in raw text and produces a list of tokens, i.e. `token_list = encoder.encode(rawtext)`.
+- encoeded using `encoder`: this should be an object with an `encode` method that takes in raw text and produces a list of tokens, i.e. `token_list = encoder.encode(rawtext)`.
 This is the same interface as in [Hugging Face](https://github.com/huggingface/pytorch-transformers).